infernalexp/Mining-Master/README.md

 - Grants Efficiency, Quick Draw, or Lure, dependent on the item.
 Most commonly found under jungle biomes.

 ### Lucky Citrine
 - Grants Fortune, Looting, or Luck of the Sea, dependent on the item.
 Most commonly found under mesa biomes.

-We've also added two new Enchantments from Dungeons for the Garnet and the Sapphire respectively, those being:
+### Dive Aquamarine
+- Grants Aqua Affinity, Riptide, or Grace, dependent on the item.
+Most commonly found under mesa biomes.

+## Nether

+### Power Pyrite
+- Grants Power (of course), Sharpness, or Stonebreaker, dependent on the item.
+Most commonly found in the Nether Wastes.

+### Heart Rhodonite
+- Grants Heartfelt, which can be applied to all armour pieces.
+Most commonly found in the Soul Sand Valley.

+### Kinetic Opal
+- Grants Blast Protection, Smelting, or Runner, dependent on the item.
+Most commonly found in the Basalt Deltas.

+## End

+### Malachite Meteorite
+- A meteorite made of two new blocks, Malacrust and Malacore.
+Contains Air Malachite Ore floating within.

+### Air Malachite
+- Grants Feather Falling, Knight Jump, or Floatation, dependent on the item.
+Most commonly found beyond the End Islands.

+## Enchantments

+We've added several new Enchantments that cannot be obtained in an Enchanting Table to flesh out some of these gems more, providing a greater incentive to mine them!

-- Leeching - 25% of any damage dealt is restored back to the attacker as health on-hit.
+- Leeching - Swords and Axes.
+25% of any damage dealt is restored back to the attacker as health on-hit.
+III Levels.
-- Freezing - Inflicts slowness and Criticals fire enemies.
+- Freezing - Swords and Axes.
+Inflicts slowness and Criticals fire enemies.
 (Mod Compatibility can be achieved with a tag!)
+III Levels.
+- Snowpiercer - Leggings.
+Grants Speed when running on Snow and Ice blocks.
+I Level.
+- Grace - Chestplates.
+Grants you the Dolphins Grace effect for a short amount of time, after which it will wear off and only activate again after having dried off on land.
+Pairs well with Depth Strider...
+V Levels.
+- Stonebreaker - Pickaxes.
+Destroys Stone, Cobblestone, Diorite, Granite, Andesite, and Netherrack, leaving no drops.
+I Level.
+- Heartfelt - All Armours.
+Increases your maximum health by one heart per level.
+Damage each armour piece proportionally increases.
+II Levels.
+- Smelting - Pickaxes.
+Smelts mined ore blocks!
+Must be paired with Silk Touch to mine Nether Gold Ore.
+I Level.
+- Runner - Boots.
+Increases your sprinting speed.
+III levels.
+- Knight Jump - Leggings.
+Gives you an additional mid-air jump per level.
+III Levels.
+- Floatation - Bows.
+Inflicts enemies with Levitation.
+III levels.

 It's a small mod, but we think it'll add a lot!
 We hope you enjoy it! :D